header-bg.png

 LEAD RESEARCHER & PRODUCER

 Holly is the author of “Peaceful Coexistence?
 Jewish and Muslim Neighbors on the Eve of the Holocaust” published in East European Jewish Affairs in 2015.
 She received her Master’s degree from Georgetown University focusing on 20th century Polish history and Jewish-Muslim relations before, during, and after the Holocaust.
 Holly lived and worked in Poland to conduct research on ethnic minority relations before World War II and was selected for the Auschwitz Jewish Center fellowship on pre-war Jewish life and the Holocaust in Poland and northern Slovakia.
-She has volunteered at the Auschwitz-Birkenau State Museum in Oświęcim and served as a liaison for the Jan Karski Educational Foundation.
+She has volunteered at the Auschwitz-Birkenau State Museum in Oświęcim and served as a liaison for the Jan Karski Educational Foundation, after graduating from Westmont College in Santa Barbara, CA with a B.A. in History.

-Holly previously served as the policy advisor to the Special Envoy to Monitor and Combat Antisemitism at the U.S. Department of State and as a researcher in the Mandel Center of Advanced Holocaust Studies at the U.S. Holocaust Memorial Museum.
+Holly previously served the U.S. Department of State as a policy advisor to the Special Envoy to Monitor and Combat Antisemitism, and was a researcher at the U.S. Holocaust Memorial Museum in the Mandel Center of Advanced Holocaust Studies.
 She was also a Scholar-in-Residence at Oxford University with the Institute for the Study of Global Antisemitism and Policy.

 Today, Holly serves as the Director of Antisemitism Policy at American Jewish Committee, driving the organization's global approach to antisemitism policy, strategy, and prevention.
 (While Holly is employed by AJC, this film is not affiliated with AJC.)
 She lives in Washington, DC.